Not sure how to tweak your resume for a job in retail sales? Here’s a simple formula pulling in offers with your sales associate resume.

 Add value.
 How?

 By including extra sections, such as:

 Prove your worth to the hiring manager, show you’re a perfect cultural fit ready to drive change!

 Not sure what extra sections to add to your sales manager resume?
 Take a look at our guide: What to Include on a Job-Winning Resume

-Only about 50% hiring managers care about cover letters, and less than half of the candidates send them.
+Yes, it’s true: Only half of hiring managers care about cover letters, according to our HR statistics report.
+But—less than half of candidates send them.

 So ask yourself this question—

 Would you rather get the job and overdeliver along the way, or get rejected because you underdelivered Well, let’s take it a step further.
 Would you rather inspire a team of overachievers, or struggle with a bunch of sluggards?

 A well-written cover letter not only can double your chances but also shows you care.
 This is what’s being tested with the “cover letters optional” blurb in the job ad.
 And—